NOPA Restaurant Review, San Francisco

 House made Tagliatelle pasta ($18) english peas, nepitella mint and goat cheese was a distinguished fresh hand made egg fettuccine shaped pasta.
 Very good cheese.
 Clearly this dish was geared towards vegetearians but should be satisfying to all.

-Country pork chop ($23) Roasted asparagus, fingerling potatoes, snow peas and carrots is a specialty.
-The pork is brined in a brown sugar dip for hours and gained a carmelized crust after cooking.
-It was a healthy bone in portion.
-Could have used more veggies and potatoes.
+Wood Grilled pork chop ($32) Roasted Butternut Squash, Rainbow Orchard Pink Lady Apples, and Toasted Walnuts is their signature dish.
+One or Two Thick Chops.
+The pork is brined in a brown sugar dip for hours and gained a carmelized crust after cooking and a hint of apple.
+Cooked to a medium rare with lots of red.
+It was a healthy bone in portion that proved to be excellent.
+Could have used more starch.
+8.5/10

 Cider Braised pork Osso Buco ($25) Toasted Barley, Garlic confit and chard was very tender and fell off the bone.
 The barley was more like risotto, with a robust meat flavor.